lowrycode/table-tennis-league/README.md

 Users who have been assigned club admin status can access the Club Admin Dashboard page from the user dropdown menu.

-*NOTE: This menu item will not appear for users who have not been assigned Club Admin status by the League Administrator.
+*NOTE: This menu item will not appear for users who have not been assigned Club Admin status by the league administrator.
 Assigning a user as a club admin is easily done in the Django Admin Panel using the ***Club admin*** model within the Clubs app.
 Stage 3 of project includes plans to develop a League Admin dashboard restricted page on the website itself; this page would include the ability to assign users as club admins.*

-The page allows a club admin to manage the club and venue information that will appear on the clubs page (after approval by the League Administrator).
+The page allows a club admin to manage the club and venue information that will appear on the clubs page (after approval by the league administrator).

 The CRUD functionality on this page also implements a form of version control whereby old approved information is retained.
 This means that any previously approved club information will continue to display on the Clubs page whilst the new information is awaiting approval by the league administrator.